 Metal: Hellsinger — Dancing with the devil

 Gameplay follows the same patterns as Doom (it was heavily inspired by it, after all).
-Slay every monster in sight with an array of special weapons, whether it's guns or a slick-looking skull sword.
+Slay every monster in sight with an array of special weapons, whether it's guns, a slick-looking skull sword, or an actual skull that flings fireballs from its mouth.
 For example, flashing enemies can be “Slaughtered,” a one-hit kill like in Doom, albeit less cinematic.
 Slaughtered enemies drop health, and Doom players will be familiar with the routine this leads to; slaughtering lesser enemies to gain health fast when taking on a horde of foes.
 However, this also adds a bonus score.

 Throughout Hellsinger, you’re constantly building a score by shooting to the beat.
 This can build fast if you stick to it long enough, with a multiplier, known as the Fury Meter, up to 16x for maximum score-gaining.
 This is a great mechanic for those looking to see their names on the leaderboard and for replayability, but for me, it’s the adaptive music.
-The better you play, the more intense a song will get, and the longer you groove without missing a beat, the longer the vocals stay in the song.
+The better you play, the more intense a song will get (16x is when the vocals kick in), and the longer you groove without missing a beat, the longer the vocals stay in the song.
 And these songs will make you want to play better.